Chart Color Schemes

 Eastwood displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Eastwood consisted of 53.0% houses and 47.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Eastwood was at 31.2%, with mortgaged dwellings at 29.0% and rented ones at 39.7%.
-The median monthly mortgage repayment in the area was $2,730, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Eastwood was $450, compared to Sydney metro's $470.
-Nationally, Eastwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Eastwood, as per the latest Census evaluation, 53.0% of dwellings were houses, with the remaining 47.1% comprising semi-detached homes, apartments, and other types.
+This is compared to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
+Home ownership in Eastwood stood at 31.2%, with mortgaged properties at 29.0% and rented dwellings at 39.7%.
+The median monthly mortgage repayment was $2,730, higher than Sydney metro's average of $2,427.
+The median weekly rent in Eastwood was $450, compared to Sydney metro's $470.
+Nationally, Eastwood's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing